ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 ```javascript
 snowplow_name_here('trackPageView', 'my custom page title');
 ```

+`trackPageView` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 Note: going forwards we plan to extend this method to also capture page category.